-The AgResults Foot and Mouth Disease Vaccine Challenge Project is an initiative designed to encourage the development and uptake of an improved FMD vaccine tailored for the needs of Eastern Africa.
+The AgResults Foot and Mouth Disease Vaccine Challenge Project is an initiative designed to encourage the development and uptake of improved FMD vaccines tailored for the needs of Eastern Africa.

 The Project is funded by AgResults, a collaborative initiative between the governments of Australia, Canada, the United Kingdom and the United States as well as the Bill & Melinda Gates Foundation.
 It is designed to encourage pharmaceutical companies around the world to develop, register, and commercialise effective vaccines for the control of FMD in Eastern Africa.

 The project will contribute to the cost-per-dose paid to the competing manufacturers, thereby encouraging government and private sector actors to better combat FMD by consistently purchasing high volumes of vaccines at affordable prices.
 To build a stable market around FMD control, the project will promote the development of a private sector model for buying and distributing vaccines, while enhancing existing public sector control efforts.
 As the market develops, the project plans to expand access to effective vaccines among small-scale livestock producers, yielding improvements in livestock health and increases in net income.